Direct Debits and standing orders

 - No. Banks don’t charge you for setting up standing orders.

 - Watch out for refused payments.
-Just like with Direct Debits, if you don’t have enough money in your account to cover a standing order your bank can refuse to make the payment and might charge you - typically £5 to £25.
-Even if they do make the payment you might go into the red without noticing – which means you’ll have to pay overdraft charges.
+If you don’t have enough money in your account to cover a standing order your bank can refuse to make the payment and might charge you - typically £5 to £25.
+Even if the bank does make the payment, you might go into the red without noticing – which means you’ll have to pay overdraft charges.

 How to avoid and sort out problems with standing orders